Narwallets/meta-pool/docs/index.md

 Definitions:

 SKASH: one SKASH represents one staked NEAR.
 A SKASH is a virtual token computed from the user’s share in the total staked funds.
-By staking in the diversifying pool a user mint SKASHs, by unstaking, SKASHs are burned, when rewards are paid, new SKASH are minted an distributed.
+By staking in the diversifying pool a user mints SKASHs, by unstaking, SKASHs are burned, when rewards are paid, new SKASH are minted and distributed.

 --- To BUY SKASH is equivalent to STAKE  ---